sevsorita/single_cell/progress_report.md

 # Dummy encoding of patient numbers
 I have done this and the patient variables have shapley values of 0.
 In a recent lecture with Riccard de Bin he presented a method he used to force the model to use some variables more often.
 He didn't explain it fully, but I plan to talk to him to see if he has any good suggestions.
 He had worked with genetics data to predict survival.

+# Lasso for baseline prediction
+Preliminary results can be found in Notebooks/R_Lasso.ipynb